Exhibit: Total uncertainty and your MVP

 Applying entrepreneurial logic

-In each of the five examples and principles, we observe traction and breakthroughs happening in iterative cycles.
+In each of the five examples and principles, we observe traction and breakthroughs being discovered in iterative cycles.
 Starbucks built their business with the mantra, “one cup at a time.”
 It captures the compounding cycle of action, feedback and response — the entrepreneurial logic that grapples with total uncertainty.

-Each founder starts the next “cycle” by evaluating what they have under their control — and the capabilities they have.
+Each founder starts the next “cycle” by choosing something they have under their control — and taking an inventory of the capabilities they have.

 Step 1 - What is in your control?
 What capabilities do you have?